tweag/asterius/docs/roadmap.md

   via `StablePtr`.
 - Invoking RTS API on the JavaScript side to manipulate Haskell closures and trigger evaluation.
-- A linker which performs aggressive dead-code elimination, producing as small WebAssembly binary as possible.
+- A linker which performs aggressive dead-code elimination, based on symbol reachability.
 - A debugger which checks invalid memory access and outputs memory loads/stores and control flow transfers.
 - Complete [`binaryen`](https://github.com/WebAssembly/binaryen) raw bindings,
   plus a monadic EDSL to construct WebAssembly code directly in Haskell.
 - A Haskell library to handle WebAssembly code, which already powers binary code generation.
-- Besides WebAssembly MVP and `BigInt`, no special requirements on the underlying JavaScript engine at the moment.
+- Besides WebAssembly MVP and `BigInt`, there are no special requirements on the underlying JavaScript engine at the moment.